codemagic-ci-cd/cli-tools/docs/app-store-connect/publish.md

 ##### `--altool-retry-wait=ALTOOL_RETRY_WAIT`

-For how long (in should) the tool wait between the retries of package validation or upload actions in case they failed due to known `altool` issues (authentication failure or request timeout).
+For how long (in seconds) should the tool wait between the retries of package validation or upload actions in case they failed due to known `altool` issues (authentication failure or request timeout).
 See also --altool-retries for more configuration options.
 If not given, the value will be checked from the environment variable `APP_STORE_CONNECT_ALTOOL_RETRY_WAIT`.
 [Default: 0.5]
 ##### `--altool-verbose-logging`